-Long over are your nights of poor sleep and midnight snacking.
+Long over are your nights of midnight snacking and poor sleep on a bad mattress.
 With these helpful tips, you can stop weight gain in its tracks and start losing that extra fat you’ve been wanting to get rid of.

 But if you sleep with a window open, the cold air quickly depletes your body’s brown fat.
 In order to keep you warm, the body converts extra white to brown fat.
 The end result leads to you burning fat while sleeping, and thus weight loss.

-The general rule is that if it’s too good to be true, then it probably isn’t.
+The general rule is that if it’s too good to be true, then it probably isn’t true.
 But burning fat while sleeping in a cold room seems to be the real deal.

 - Professor Grossman, who conducted the Oxford study, believes that chilly air in the bedroom that lowers the temperature even a few degrees might even help those who have type-2 diabetes.

 - The Maastricht University Medical Center in the Netherlands conducted a study that concluded that keeping the thermostat at around 60 degrees for a few hours a day will help keep weight down.

 According to a scholar at the National Sleep Foundation, there are several other benefits of fresh air and a cool bedroom:

 - Fresh air has a cooling effect, which is key to getting a good night’s sleep;

 - People associate fresh air with relaxation, and thus it can help make folks sleepy; and